The 2025 State of Budget Allocation in Retail Media

 Marketers who can master a more data-driven, flexible approach to budget allocation will be best positioned to adapt to retail media’s ongoing evolution.
 The right balance of proven strategies and experimental spending can ensure long-term success in this competitive space.

-Conclusion: Strategic budgeting is more important to retail media success than many realize
+Why is strategic budgeting more important to retail media success than many realize?

 The overwhelming majority (95%) of marketers are not involved in budget decisions.
 They are handed a budget and asked to spend it wisely for the biggest return.
 However, the ones who do control the purse strings understand just how impactful it can be.
 Ultimately, marketers must embrace more thoughtful and flexible budgeting strategies to navigate the complexities of retail media.
 Balancing proven tactics with emerging opportunities while overcoming measurement challenges is no easy feat.